GriffinBaxter/Reusability/README.md

 Additionally, Postman tests are provided as collections, also found within the /api directory.

 ## Demo User Accounts
-- Note: all demo user accounts (aside from the DGAA) have the same password: Qwerty123!
+- Note: all demo user accounts (aside from the DGAA) have the same password: Qwerty123!.
+Also, these demo user accounts are only available on our production server (not when run locally).

 ### Standard Users
 - Email: mcarnegieh@fc2.com